 - The MMU recommends that resources not be allowed to violate the ICAP must offer requirement.
 The MMU recommends that PJM enforce the ICAP must offer requirement by assigning a forced outage to any unit that is derated in the energy market below its committed ICAP without an outage that reflects the derate.
 (Priority: Medium.
 First reported 2020.
-Status: Not adopted.) - The MMU recommends that intermittent resources be subject to an enforceable ICAP must offer rule in the day-ahead and real-time energy markets that reflects the limitations of these resources.
+Status: Not adopted.) - The MMU recommends that intermittent resources be subject to an enforceable ICAP must offer rule in the day-ahead and real-time energy - 8 The applicability of the FMU and AU adders is limited by the rule implemented in 2014 requiring that net revenues must fall below avoidable costs, but the possibility of FMU and AU adders is still part of the PJM Market Rules.

+- markets that reflects the limitations of these resources.
 (Priority: Medium.
 First reported 2020.
 Status: Adopted 2023.) - The MMU recommends that storage resources be subject to an enforceable ICAP must offer rule in the day-ahead and real-time energy markets that reflects the limitations of these resources.
 (Priority: Medium.
 First reported 2020.
 Status: Not adopted.) - The MMU recommends that capacity resources not be allowed to offer any portion of their capacity market obligation as maximum emergency energy.
 (Priority: Medium.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that PJM integrate all the outage reporting tools in order to enforce the ICAP must offer requirement, ensure that outages are reported correctly and eliminate reporting inconsistencies.
 Generators currently submit availability in three different tools that are not integrated, Markets Gateway, eDART and eGADS.
 (Priority: Medium.
 First reported 2022.
 Status: Not adopted.) - The MMU recommends that gas generators be required to check with pipelines throughout the operating day to confirm that nominations are accepted beyond the NAESB deadlines, that gas generators be required to inform PJM about whether they have gas, and that gas generators be required to place their units on forced outage until the time that pipelines allow nominations to consume gas at a unit.
 (Priority: Medium.
 First reported 2022.
 Status: Not adopted.)